Text Size Print

 Health and Fitness Center (44), a brand new 80,000 square foot which opened in August 2007, features a wide range of amenities including an indoor track, basketball and racquetball courts, a climbing wall, work-out rooms, juice bar, and the latest weight, exercise and training equipment.

-Lancaster Hall (13): The recently remodeled Lancaster Hall houses the President's Office and the offices of Administration and Finance, Student Affairs, and University Advancement.
+Lancaster Hall (13): The recently remodeled Lancaster Hall houses the President's Office and the offices of Administration and Finance, Student Affairs and Public Relations.
+It also temporarily houses Admissions.
 Public use of the facility is guided by Longwood University Policy 1402 (which is featured in this handbook).

 Ruffner Hall (10): Longwood's signature building, Ruffner Hall, with its beautiful Rotunda, was rededicated on April 23, 2005 and replicates the university's most beloved building, dating to the 1880s, which burned on April 24, 2001 while undergoing a $12 million renovation.
 The original eight paintings on the interior of the Rotunda dome, created in 1905 by the Italian-born artist Eugene D. Monfalcone of Richmond, have been returned to the dome following an extensive restoration that was underway prior to the fire.
 The historic Joan of Arc statue, known affectionately as "Joanie on the Stony," was also recently restored and returned to its place of honor on the main floor beneath the Rotunda.
 The bigger-than-life sculpture is a reproduction of the famous 1870 original created by French sculptor Henri-Michel-Antoine Chapu.
 The statue was a gift from the Class of 1914 and symbolizes Joan of Arc as the patron saint of Longwood.
 Ruffner Hall was reconstructed in the classic style based on the original blueprints and drawings from the state archives in Richmond.
 The 83,143 square foot building houses 22 classrooms, four academic departments and the offices of the Vice President for Academic Affairs and the Dean of the Cook-Cole College of Arts and Sciences.
 Use of the Rotunda and other non-academic spaces is restricted and must have the approval of the Dean of the Cook-Cole College of Arts and Sciences.
 Ruffner Conference Room seats 30 around a large oval conference table, has built in technology and is conference call capable.